BartK1990/AssetMonitorNET/README.md

 Web client showing live data and allowing to configure application.
 Communicating with windows service (AssetMonitorService) through gRPC.

+Currently used as main UI.

 ## AssetMonitorService

 Windows service which is main service of the application.
-Communicating with web client (AspMVC_Monitor) and remote agents (AssetMonitorAgent) through gRPC.
+Communicating with web client (AspMVC_Monitor) and remote agents (AssetMonitorAgent) through gRPC

 ## AssetMonitorDataAccess